guess-js/guess-js.github.io/content/next.md

 }
 ```

-This file specifies how many times the user has visited given page from another.
-For example, if we look at the first property of the outer-most object, we can see that from `/`, there were `80` sessions in which users have visited `/example` and `20` sessions in which users have visited `/about`.
+This file specifies how many times the user has visited a given page from another.
+For example, if we look at the first property of the outermost object, we can see that from `/`, there were `80` sessions in which users have visited `/example` and `20` sessions in which users have visited `/about`.

 **Based on the content of this file, Guess.js is going to build a model for predictive prefetching.**